BillyJoelBallola/e-commerce-product-page/README.md

 # E-commerce Product Page

-Use redux for manage the cart state
+Use redux for managing the cart state